osis/cf-apps-ios/Pods/NSManagedObject-HYPPropertyMapper/README.md

 ### Dates

-We went for supporting [ISO8601](http://en.wikipedia.org/wiki/ISO_8601) and unix timestamp out of the box because those are the most common formats when parsing dates, also we have a [quite performant way to parse this strings](https://github.com/hyperoslo/NSManagedObject-HYPPropertyMapper/blob/master/Source/NSManagedObject%2BHYPPropertyMapper.m#L272-L319) which overcomes the [performance issues of using `NSDateFormatter`](http://blog.soff.es/how-to-drastically-improve-your-app-with-an-afternoon-and-instruments/).
+We went for supporting [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) and unix timestamp out of the box because those are the most common formats when parsing dates, also we have a [quite performant way to parse this strings](https://github.com/3lvis/DateParser) which overcomes the [performance issues of using `NSDateFormatter`](http://blog.soff.es/how-to-drastically-improve-your-app-with-an-afternoon-and-instruments/).

 ```objc
 NSDictionary *values = @{@"created_at" : @"2014-01-01T00:00:00+00:00",